JonesRobM/Simulation_Methods_Research/README.md

 Please find all of the relevant data and codes for this research methods project within the  " Simulation_Files " directory.

-Within, you shall find a ReadMe file directing you around the many sub-directories.
+Within, you shall find a ReadMe file named " LeggaMi.txt " directing you around the many sub-directories.